-4 Evidence-backed reasons to start practising mindfulness now
+4 Evidence-backed reasons to start practicing mindfulness now

 Stress tends to happen when you focus on the past or the future.
 Turn your attention back to the present moment and stop it in its tracks with mindfulness.

-With centuries-old roots in Eastern teachings, Mindfulness is both a behaviour and a shift in mindset.
+With centuries-old roots in Eastern teachings, Mindfulness is both a behavior and a shift in mindset.

 This simple technique consists of observing the present moment without judgment.
 But it’s not nearly as easy as it sounds.

 Minds like to wander.
 And while mind-wandering is perfectly okay (and 100% normal) during mindfulness meditation, not judging your thoughts, or inability to concentrate can be a serious challenge for most of us.

 Training our minds to focus on the present moment (however fleetingly) takes time and effort—which is probably why we tend to talk about mindfulness as a practice—it’s a behavior that needs to be done on a regular basis for best results.